mchirlin/ps-ext-FitNesseForAppian/readme.md

 1. Make sure Appian is currently running
 1. In command prompt navigate to ```C:\fitnesse```
 1. Run runFitNesseDirectly.bat
-1. Navigate to ```http://localhost:8980/<WikiName>``` to run a test
+1. Navigate to ```http://localhost:8980/{WikiName}``` to run a test

 ## Creating a wiki
-1. Navigate to ```localhost:8980/<WikiName>```
+1. Navigate to ```localhost:8980/{WikiName}```
- * If the <WikiName> contains 'suite', then it will be considered a FitNesse suite
+ * If the {WikiName} contains 'suite', then it will be considered a FitNesse suite
- * If the <WikiName> contains 'test', then it will be considered a FitNesse test
+ * If the {WikiName} contains 'test', then it will be considered a FitNesse test
- * If the <WikiName> is 'SetUp', then it will be run before each test case
+ * If the {WikiName} is 'SetUp', then it will be run before each test case
- * If the <WikiName> is 'TearDown', then it will be run after each test case
+ * If the {WikiName} is 'TearDown', then it will be run after each test case
- * If the <WikiName> is 'SuiteSetUp', then it will be run once at the beginning of the test suite
+ * If the {WikiName} is 'SuiteSetUp', then it will be run once at the beginning of the test suite
- * If the <WikiName> is 'SuiteTearDown', then it will be run once at the end of the test suite
+ * If the {WikiName} is 'SuiteTearDown', then it will be run once at the end of the test suite
 1. There are some example wikis in the wikis folder for creating a Suite, SetUp, TearDown, and a few example tests
  * These were based off a specific application, but can be modified to work with any application
  * To run any tests they will have to be started with the correct path, see wikis/CredentialsSuite.txt for an example